 Structure of the repository in the presented case:

-PHP, by that I can show that these tips are build-system specific and
+project-two in PHP, by that I can show that these tips are build-system specific and programming language agnostic.

 include to organise .gitlab-ci.yml